 - To qualify for participation, students must be in the location for at least one block in advance of the Academic Project to prepare for and secure placement.
 As a result, students participate in an Academic Project in either Block II or III.

-- During course selection, students interested in a Spanish language course will be instructed to take an online Spanish language assessment to determine their proficiency level.
+- During course selection, students interested in a Chinese language course will take a Chinese language assessment to determine their proficiency level.
 Enrollment will be finalized on site and is based on assessment outcomes.

-- Students not enrolled in three-credit language classes may add the non-credit “Survival Spanish” course to their course load during the on-site orientation.
+- Students not enrolled in three-credit language classes may add the non-credit “Survival Chinese” course to their course load during the on-site orientation.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.

 CIEE offers more than $8 million in scholarships and grants annually to help students like you make your study abroad dream a reality.

 Students who apply to this program are eligible for the following scholarships and grants: